 I'm not sure where this little space is headed, if anywhere at all.
 And that's ok with me.
 Sometimes the process of creating something ends up giving more than anything you get in return.

-If you are interested in sharing this space with me, my first collection is now live.
+If you are interested in sharing this space with me, the shop is now live.
 I plan to drop new collections on a semi-weekly basis.
 You can follow along here or subscribe below for updates!
-I will also keep this page updated on the website.